TENS Unit for RA Pain

 Recently, I wrote an article sharing my over-the-counter toolbox of items that help me manage life with rheumatoid arthritis.
 One of those items, specifically, garnered a lot of questions and attention.
 Today I want to talk in-depth about it - a TENS unit.

 A TENS unit is short for transcutaneous electrical nerve stimulation unit.
 It is a battery-operated, over-the-counter device that can be used to treat pain.

 The TENS unit is used to treat pain.
 It works by sending small, low-voltage electrical impulses through electrodes that are placed on your skin via adhesive pads.

 These impulses flood your nervous system and interrupt your body's natural pain cycle by providing a “relief” sensation by reducing the pain signals transmitted from the spinal cord and the brain.

 TENS therapy is admired for its ability to change, or even block, your perception of pain.
 The electrical impulses sent by the TENS unit also stimulate the body to release endorphins or natural pain relievers.

 Symptoms and types of pain that can be supported by a TENS unit include knee pain, neck and back pain, pain caused by endometriosis, sports injuries, and chronic conditions such as arthritis, multiple sclerosis (MS), fibromyalgia, and diabetic neuropathy.1

-How is a TENS unit used?
+How a TENS unit can help RA pain

 While there are a variety of TENS units available, most of them operate in the same ways.
 A small(ish) device uses lead wires to connect to adhesive pads called electrodes, which adhere to your skin near the area of pain by reusable gel adhesive.